by Chris McGivern & SF Team, 27 February 2020

-Each new fellow holds openness at the heart of their ideas and is breaking new ground in their respective fields: Julia is working to make European copyright laws better-suited to the modern, open Internet; Shannon is improving interoperability of open environmental data, and Nelson is applying openness to freshwater pollution monitoring.
+Each new fellow holds openness at the heart of their ideas and is breaking new ground in their respective fields: Felix is working to make European copyright laws better-suited to the modern, open Internet; Shannon is improving interoperability of open environmental data, and Nelson is applying openness to freshwater pollution monitoring.
 These are areas of shared interest for our fellowship community, and there will be much to explore and learn over the coming months and years.

-The Shuttleworth team and our wider community would like to offer Julia, Shannon and Nelson the best of luck and a warm welcome as they prepare to start their fellowship journeys on March 1st.
+The Shuttleworth team and our wider community would like to offer Felix, Shannon and Nelson the best of luck and a warm welcome as they prepare to start their fellowship journeys on March 1st.

 Honorary Steward, Beth Simone Noveck: “In this day and age of increased political divisiveness and even despair, it was a tremendous joy and honor to read the applications of so many passionate and committed people, who are devoting their energies to improving the lives of others.
 They remind us that, when we work openly and collaboratively, every one of us can be powerful.”

-“While picking three people to invest in was among the most difficult but pleasurable tasks I have undertaken, Shannon, Julia and Nelson are nothing short of extraordinary.
+“While picking three people to invest in was among the most difficult but pleasurable tasks I have undertaken, Shannon, Felix and Nelson are nothing short of extraordinary.
 This is not only because of their outstanding ideas but because they have a clear-sighted vision, and they demonstrated ‘sticktoitiveness’ to see these important projects through from idea to implementation and real impact.”

-Introducing: Julia Reda
+Introducing: Felix Reda

 Background: A researcher, copyright reformer and former MEP.